Adaha-png/master_thesis/progress.md

 ## Week 40
 ### Fixed eval function

 * one agent acted randomly

 * evaluated as aec instead of parallel

 ### Counterfactual sequences

-* action diff objective done
-* reward objective almost done
+* objective functions made (rewards and action)

-* Problem object made
+* Problem and Evolution objects made, evolution runs

+### utils

+* added a utils file, currently contains a function to add a seed to a pettingzoo parallelenv

 # TODO

-* make sim\_steps accept seed, slight changes to ss need to be made.
+* [x]make sim\_steps accept seed, slight changes to ss need to be made.

-* make sim\_steps accept initial observation (might need to make an env wrapper, will probably be a lot of work)
+* [ ]make sim\_steps accept initial observation (might need to make an env wrapper, will probably be a lot of work)